decodingml/llm-twin-course/README.md

 ## 🏆 Contribution

-Thank you 🙏 to all our contributors!
-This course is possible only because of them.
+A big "Thank you 🙏" to all our contributors!
+This course is possible only because of their efforts.

 <p align="center">
     <a href="https://github.com/decodingml/llm-twin-course/graphs/contributors">